 The Unicorns group brings together 32 Unicorns from 27 Member States.
 In April 2021, the group submitted the report “#NextInnovationEU”, A LEAN CANVAS FOR NEXT INNOVATION EU to Commissioner Gabriel, which outlines 8 proposals for actions in order to ensure Europe’s tech sovereignty, green transformation, deep tech leadership, and innovation cohesion.

 The Innovation Ecosystem Leaders Group brings together leading startup ecosystem leaders from across 27 EU Member States.
-In May 2021, the group submitted its report ”Action Plan to Make Europe the new Global Powerhouse for Startups”, proposing a set of actions to support the development of startups and the increase of the number of unicorns in Europe over the next decade as well as to give a voice to the startup innovation ecosystem representatives in the EU-level innovation policy.
+In May 2021, the group submitted its report ””, proposing a set of actions to support the development of startups and the increase of the number of unicorns in Europe over the next decade as well as to give a voice to the startup innovation ecosystem representatives in the EU-level innovation policy.

 Coalition of the Willing

-The Coalition of the Willing is an independent umbrella group born out of the realisation that Europe needs a broad coalition of key European innovation stakeholders to ensure an efficient and effective implementation of the New European Innovation Agenda
+The is an independent umbrella group born out of the realisation that Europe needs a broad coalition of key European innovation stakeholders to ensure an efficient and effective implementation of the New European Innovation Agenda